Research & Facilities

 Research Centers & Clinics

 Temple University’s Psychoeducational Clinic provides comprehensive psychoeducational evaluations for adolescents, children and young adults who are experiencing academic difficulties.
 Such difficulties may be related to behavioral, emotional or social problems; learning disabilities; or neurological impairment.
-Learn more about the Psychoeducational Clinic in the College of Education.
+Learn more about the Psychoeducational Clinic in the College of Education and Human Development.

 The School Psychology faculty have active research labs, such as the SEAD Research Group, and are leaders in assessment research within larger university centers, such as the Center for Assessment and Evaluation.